McIndi/delve/doc/user/Getting_Started.md

 Delve is built around several core concepts that enable its powerful functionality:

 ### Events
 Events are the basic unit of data in Delve.
 They are stored in a database and consist of indexed fields such as `created`, `index`, `source`, and `host`.
 Additionally, events contain a JSON field called `extracted_fields` for storing information extracted from the event.

 Events can be created through the Delve REST API or via queries using search commands, either interactively or on a scheduled basis.
+If you are writing code against Delve itself, you may also create `Event` instances directly using the Django ORM.

 ### Queries
 Queries are used to retrieve, transform, and store data.
 They can be ephemeral or persisted in the database.
 A query's `text` field defines the pipeline through which events are processed using search commands.

 Queries use a pipeline syntax where commands are chained together with the `|` operator, similar to command-line shells.
+All whitespace in a query is collapsed so breaking a pipeline across multiple lines is perfectly fine and can aid readability.
 For example:

 ```bash
 search --last-15-minutes index=default